Manx2: History

 Manx2 introduced the BAe Jetstream 31 into its fleet in September 2006 with the aircraft being operated by Jetstream Executive Travel.
-Initially only one Jetstream 31 was added to the fleet to operate the Isle of Man to Leeds Bradford service.
+Initially only one such aircraft was added to the fleet to operate the Isle of Man to Leeds Bradford service.

-Manx2 added a Fairchild Metroliner from Flightline BCN to its fleet for a period and extended its route network to include Belfast City.
-Routes to Belfast City and Blackpool were flown by two 19-seat turboprop Let L-410 aircraft from European operator VanAir Europe.
+The company added a Fairchild Metroliner from Flightline BCN to its fleet for a time and extended its route network to include Belfast City.
+Routes to Belfast City and Blackpool were flown by two 19-seat turboprop Let L-410 aircraft from Czech operator VanAir Europe.

-On 3 September 2007, Manx2 launched a new service connecting Manx2's base on the Isle of Man with Gloucestershire Airport, located at Staverton between Gloucester and Cheltenham, within an hour of major cities such as Birmingham and Bristol.
+On 3 September 2007, Manx2 launched a new service connecting the Isle of Man with Gloucestershire Airport, located at Staverton, within an hour of major cities such as Birmingham and Bristol.
 This route sought to compete with Flybe's service to Birmingham.
 The route also had a seasonal extension to Jersey on Saturdays.

-In 2008, Manx 2 added two Dornier 228 aircraft to its fleet and carried 100,000 passengers that year.
-A third Do 228 was added in 2009.
-In 2009, Manx2 announced it had carried its 250,000th passenger.
+In 2008, Manx 2 added two Dornier 228s to its fleet and carried 100,000 passengers that year.
+A third Dornier 228 was added in 2009, the year the airline announced it had carried its 250,000th passenger.
 It also announced an increased frequency of five flights daily on its main route from Blackpool and additional flights to Belfast City.
 The flagship route to Blackpool was subsequently increased to ten flights per day after the company launched 15 days free parking for its customers at Blackpool airport, while the Belfast City flights surpassed the former Island flag carrier's numbers.
 A new base was established at Belfast City with additional frequency to the Isle of Man and Cork.
 The Leeds Bradford route also operated daily.
 The Gloucestershire route operated every weekday morning In August 2009 a new route was started to Newcastle upon Tyne, and in May 2010 the company tendered for a seven-month Public Service Obligation contract to operate the Cardiff–Isle of Anglesey route for the Welsh Assembly Government.
 This contract was subsequently extended for a further four years.